-In this 5 June 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on the process of forgiveness, visiting home for the holidays, to recyce or not, pharmacies selling homeopathic remedies, objectivism and psychology, doctors prescribing placebos, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 5 June 2011, I answered questions on the process of forgiveness, visiting home for the holidays, to recycle or not, pharmacies selling homeopathic remedies, Objectivism and psychology, doctors prescribing placebos, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: I've been recovering from AtlosCon this week, plus making some plans for upgrades to the webcast.
 Next week, I'll resume work on my updates to Explore Atlas Shrugged.